 The Recycling Stations in Rivierenbuurt, Zeeheldenbuurt, Kostverloren, Suikerbuurt and Froukemaheerd are cancelled until further notice.
 The contact persons have been informed in the meantime.

-The chemokar for disposing of small chemical waste (KCA) will not come to your neighbourhood or district up to at least 15 March 2021.
+The chemokar for disposing of small chemical waste (KCA) will not come to your neighbourhood or district up to 5 July 2021.
 You can hand in your KCA at the waste disposal station on Duinkerkenstraat or Electronstraat.
+Unfortunately, for employees of the chemokar it still is not safe enough to get small chemical waste handed over.

 More spacious layout for goods market